Document management overview for projects and related objects

 Consider the following when working with projects:

-- When you create an Adobe enterprise-storage project, Workfront creates a folder in the Documents section of the project where documents are saved.
+• When you create an Adobe cloud storage project, Workfront creates a folder in the Documents section of the project where documents are saved.
 The folder name is the same name as the project.
 You cannot delete or manually rename the folder.
 The folder is renamed if you change the name of the project to match the project’s new name.

-- When you create or move an Adobe-enterprise storage project to a legacy Workfront-storage portfolio or program, the portfolio or program is automatically converted to an Adobe enterprise-storage object.
+• When you create or move an Adobe cloud storage project to a legacy Workfront storage portfolio or program, the portfolio or program is automatically converted to an Adobe cloud storage object, if the portfolio or program do not have documents attached before the project is added.

-- You cannot create a Workfront-storage project for an Adobe enterprise-storage portfolio or program.
+• You cannot create a legacy Workfront storage project for an Adobe cloud storage portfolio or program.

 Document management for portfolios